FrameQuant: Flexible Low-Bit Quantization for Transformers: Finite Frame Theory and Fusion Frames

 \begin{definition}[Tight Fusion Frames or TFF] For $A>0$ and with $I_d$ giving the $d\times d$ Identity matrix, a $(k,\rho,d)$-TFF is a sequence $\{\projectui \}_{i=1}^k$ of $d \times d$ orthogonal projection matrices of rank $\rho$ and scalars $\{w_i\}_{i=1}^k, w_i > 0$ such that \end{definition} A $(k,\rho,d)$-TFF is a sequence of $k$ equidimensional sub-spaces of dimension $\rho$ in a $d$-dimensional space, and $\projectui$ is the orthogonal projection matrix onto the $i^{th}$ sub-space.

-{\bf Constructing TFFs.} The algorithm in \cite{CASAZZA2011175} can be used to generate TFFs if we provide the dimension $d$, the number $k$ of subspaces we need, and the dimension $\rho$ of each of these subspaces.
-The algorithm has two main steps.
+{\bf Constructing TFFs.} The algorithm in \cite{CASAZZA2011175} can be used to generate TFFs if we provide the dimension $d$, the number $k$ of subspaces we need, and the dimension $\rho$ of each of these subspaces.\comment{The low-level details of the algorithm are not important to our discussion since it can be used as a black-box module (a brief synopsis is still included in \S\ref{sec:construct tff}).
+Nonetheless, we give a very brief summary for the interested reader.} The algorithm has two main steps.
 First, one generates a Tight Frame of $d$ unit norm vectors for the complex domain $\mathbb{C}^\rho$.
 Then, this Frame is modulated with the square roots of unity to generate the $k$ subspaces for $\mathbb{C}^d$.
 We use a simple construction described in \cite{FICKUS20231} to extend these Fusion Frames to $\mathbb{R}^d$.
 Since it can be used as a black-box module, we skip the details and include a brief synopsis in Appendix \S\ref{sec:construct tff}.

 {\em Remarks.} A few properties are useful to note.
-This Fusion Frame construction is sparse/block diagonal and can be generated one sub-space at a time.
+This Fusion Frame construction is sparse/block diagonal and can be generated one subspace at a time.
 To generate another Fusion Frame, we can hit it with a random rotation.
 Depending on the Transformer model at hand, the dimension of the activations of the layer determines $d$.
 For a desired redundancy factor ($k \times \rho \geq d$) in our frames, given $d$ we simply choose a $k$ and $\rho$ such that they are valid (i.e., a TFF exists for the triple $(k,\rho,d)$) according to \cite{CASAZZA2011175}.
-If not, we simply use a slightly lower redundancy factor $r$ knowing that we will always have a trivial solution for $k=1$ and $\rho = d$.
+If not, we use a slightly lower redundancy factor $r$ knowing that we will always have a trivial solution for $k=1$ and $\rho = d$.